This gluten free tabouli recipe uses protein-rich quinoa instead of the traditional bulgur wheat to create a fresh and delicious Mediterranean salad.

 Is Tabouli Salad healthy?

-This Tabouli Salad with Quinoa is super healthy!
+Tabouli is super healthy!
 Naturally vegan and gluten free, it’s high in fiber and extremely low in fat and cholesterol.

 Not to mention all the good vitamins and minerals you get from parsley and tomatoes.
 So get in there and grab that second helping!